 The water ingestion testing facility is located in the middle of the runway allowing safe operations from both sides of the runway.
 Sufficient water is available in order to conduct a large number of trials in a limited amount of time.
 Due to the low traffic volumes at Twente Airport, flight tests are hardly interrupted by other aircraft.
 Successful water pond trials have been conducted with a business jet (Cessna Citation) and a large transport aircraft (Airbus A400M).

-It is also Twente Airport’s ambition to facilitate tests for unmanned aerial vehicles (UAVs) at Space53.
-For more information about flying with drones, visit the Space53 website.
+Twente Airport can facilitate tests for unmanned aerial vehicles (UAVs).
+For more information about visit the Space53 website.